jesseloudon/jesseloudon.github.io/_drafts/2021-03-20-Azure Spring Clean DINE to Automate your Monitoring Governance with Azure Monitor Metric Alerts.markdown

     }
 ```

-**Secondly we need to use the DINE effect, set a resource type to evaluate, and define condition(s) for DINE evaluation**
+**Here we'll use the DINE effect, set a resource type to evaluate, and define condition(s) for DINE evaluation - policyDefinition.bicep**
+* **Contributor** RBAC role is needed for the DINE policy to deploy a resource
+* **Microsoft.Insights/metricAlerts** is our resource type to evaluate during the DINE policy operation
+* 3x existenceCondition rules determine whether our resource is compliant or non-compliant.
+Notice that these rules are kept high-level/simple.
+* Note the Bicep escape sequence e.g. `\'/resourceGroups/\'` used in the 3rd rule below.
+Read more about it [here](https://github.com/Azure/bicep/blob/main/docs/spec/bicep.md#strings)

 ```s
 then: {